dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 Blazor WebAssembly's runtime includes the following .NET features that can be disabled for a smaller payload size:

-* By default, Blazor WebAssembly carries globalization resources required to display values, such as dates and currency, in the user's culture.
+* Blazor WebAssembly carries globalization resources required to display values, such as dates and currency, in the user's culture.
 If the app doesn't require localization, you may [configure the app to support the invariant culture](xref:blazor/globalization-localization#invariant-globalization), which is based on the `en-US` culture.

 :::moniker range=">= aspnetcore-8.0"